COMP0124-Group-9/Coursework-2/README.md

 Produced for COMP0124 Multi-agent Artificial Intelligence for an investigation into the beahviour of two MARL techniques in the 'Atari Warlords' game environment.

-All required dependencies are listed in `requirements.txt`
+All required dependencies are listed in `requirements.txt`.
+Python 3.8 was used successfuly, while later Python versions exhbiti dependency issues.

 Warlords ROM can be acquired using AutoROM by running the `AutoROM` command in the root directory once dependencies are installed.